China eases anti-COVID measures following protests

 The government’s goal is “to return to the state before the epidemic, but the realization of the goal must have conditions,” Liang said.

+The government announced a campaign last week to vaccinate the elderly that health experts say must be done before China can end restrictions on visitors coming from abroad.
+They say the ruling Communist Party also needs to build up China’s hospital system to cope with a possible rise in cases.

-China’s restrictions have helped to keep case numbers low, but public frustration is rising as millions of people are repeatedly confined at home for uncertain periods, schools close abruptly and economic growth falls.
+But public frustration is rising now, as millions of people are repeatedly confined at home for uncertain periods, schools close abruptly and economic growth falls.

 The changes have been rolled out despite a renewed spike in infections started in October.
 On Wednesday, the government reported 25,231 new cases, including 20,912 without symptoms.